GodlyJagex/Slime-Rancher/README.md

 2. In the Slime Rancher Wiki Discord navigate the server chat rooms and find #mods

-3. Inside #mods navigate to the pins
-   3.1.
-Look for a push pin icon in the top right of the Discord app just to the left of the search bar
+3. Inside the #mods chat Look for a push pin icon in the top right of the Discord app just to the left of the search bar

 -----